Cheapest States to Go to College in the United States

 Paying for College

-Because the price of college tuition, fees, and room and board can be so high, many students have to take out student loans, apply for grants and scholarships, or apply for student aid in order to make college affordable.
+Because the price of college tuition, fees, and room and board can be so high, many students have to take out student loans and apply for grants and scholarships to make college affordable.
 Students may take out federal loans or private loans to help them pay for school.
-They will have to repay these loans through a series of monthly payments with interest.
+They’ll have to repay these loans through a series of monthly payments with interest.

-Federal student loans are offered by the U.S. Department of Education under the William D. Ford Federal Direct Loan Program.
-This program offers four types of federal loans:
+The U.S. Education Department offers federal loans under the William D. Ford Federal Direct Loan Program.
+This program includes four types of federal loans:

 • Direct Subsidized Loans are available to undergrads who demonstrate financial need.
-Interest on these loans is covered by the Department of Education while the students are enrolled in school at least half-time.
+The Education Department covers the interest on these loans while the students are enrolled in school at least half-time.

-• Direct PLUS Loans are for graduate and undergraduate students and parents of dependent undergrads.
+• Direct PLUS Loans are for graduate and professional students and parents of dependent undergrads.
 Eligibility is not based on financial need.
+Effective July 1, 2026, new PLUS loans will no longer be available for grad and professional students.
+However, borrowers who already received a grad PLUS loan can continue borrowing under current terms through the 2028-2029 school year.

 • Direct Consolidation Loans allow students to combine federal loans into a single loan.

-To apply for federal student loans and other forms of federal aid, students are required to fill out the FAFSA®, or Free Application for Federal Student Aid, each year.
+To apply for federal student loans and other forms of federal aid, students must fill out the FAFSA®, or Free Application for Federal Student Aid, each year.

 Recommended: FAFSA Guide

 Private student loans may be available through private lenders, such as banks and online lenders.
 These institutions set their own terms, interest rates, and loan amounts.
-When determining individual rates and terms, lenders will generally evaluate the applicants credit history, among other factors.
-Private student loans are typically considered a last resort when it comes to financing college because they aren’t required to offer the same borrower benefits or protections (like income-driven repayment options) as federal student loans.
+When determining individual rates and terms, lenders will generally evaluate the applicant’s credit history, among other factors.
+Private student loans are typically considered a last resort when it comes to financing college because they aren’t required to include the same borrower benefits or protections (such as income-driven repayment options) as federal student loans.

 There are also various sources of financial aid that can help students pay for school.
-It can come from federal, state, school, and private sources.
+This aid can come from federal, state, school, and private sources.

 • Grants, such as federal Pell Grants, are a form of financial aid that doesn’t need to be paid back, unlike student loans.

-• Work-study programs allow students to earn money while they are in school.
+• Work-study programs allow students to earn money while they’re in school.
 Students may qualify for the federal work-study program based on financial need.

 • Many schools offer financial aid or scholarships.